utilmeta/utype/docs/en/guide/cls.md

 ### Declare `@property`

-In Python classes, you can use `@property` decorators to declare properties, and then use functions to control access, assignment, and deletion of properties.
+In Python classes, you can use `@property` decorator to declare properties, and then use functions to control access, assignment, and deletion of properties.

 utype also supports the use of `@property` to gain more control of property behavior, let's start with a simple example.
 ```python